Rose (Mei Gui Hua)

 Also Known As: Provence Rose, Apothecary Rose, Dog Rose

-Organs/Systems: Nerves, Skin, Uterus, Intestines
+Organs/Systems: Nervous, Skin, Uterus, Intestines

 Pin Yin: Mei Gui Hua